nicholaspsmith/pushups/README.md

 @TODO:

+* save movements with user account
+* allow users to view only their movements
+* allow users to 'friend' other users
+* allow users to view their friends' movements

 * enable notifications in ios telling you when to go do some pushups / pullups / situps
 * ios notifications for when to eat